-Poison Prevention Week - March 21 to 27, 2021
+Poison Prevention Week - March 20 to 26, 2022

-Poison Prevention Week is an annual national awareness campaign, running March 21 to 27 in 2021, to draw attention to the causes of poisoning and how to prevent them from occurring.
-Each year, more than 4,000 Canadians lose their lives and more than 20,000 are hospitalized due to poisoning.
+Poison Prevention Week is an annual national awareness campaign to draw attention to the causes of poisoning and how to prevent them from occurring.
+With many potential poisons, such as household cleaners, medications and cannabis products in Canadian homes, it's important to know how to safely store these items and what to do in the event of a poisoning.